martinmCGG/diplomka/README.md

 *   data - path to the dataset inside the container.
 Does not have to be changed.
 *   output - path to the directory inside the container where converted dataset will be saved.
 Does not have to be changed.
 *   log_file - path and name of the file where progress of the data conversion will be written.
+By default its located in the output directory and called log.txt.
 *   num_threads - maximum number of threads to use.
 *   dataset_type -  which dataset is converting.
 Must be one of modelnet or shapenet currently.